unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Formatting Information
 ======================

-* If you are working on items created at UNT, read the full guidelines for this field on the :doc: `Degree Information </fields/degree> page.
+* If you are working on items created at UNT, read the full guidelines for this field on the :doc:`Degree Information </fields/degree> page.

 ####

+.. _quick-resources:

 *********
 Resources
 *********

 -   `Metadata Home <https://library.unt.edu/metadata/>`_
--   :doc: `Explanation of Required Fields </minimally-viable-records>`
+-   :doc:`Explanation of Required Fields </minimally-viable-records>`
 -   Additional Documentation and Project-Specific Guides